OngMinXian/NUSPlanner/README.md

 ### Summary of tasks completed :white_check_mark:
 - Please refer to the tasks listed under the **Timeline and Executables** section above for more details on the tasks completed
+- As we are constantly revising the existing features of our web application, some of the tasks listed here may not be in the Timeline and Executables section, which contains our most updated set of features to date
-- All the deliverables required for Milestone 1 are completed, along with a few deliverables for Milestone 2
+- All the deliverables required for Milestone 2 are completed, along with a few deliverables for Milestone 3

 |  Task Name | Details | Link (if applicable) |
 | ------------- | ------------- | ------------- |